Lysquid/Dames/README.md

 java -jar Draughts.jar
 ```

-Alternatively, the game can be run online on the [Replit page](https://replit.com/@Lysquid/Dames), or by opening the project in VS Code with the Java Extension Pack.
+Alternatively, the game can be run online on the [Replit page](https://replit.com/@Lysquid/Dames), or by opening the project in VS Code with the Extension Pack for Java installed.